nolascojoao/aws-bastion-server-lab/README.md

 ---

 ## Task 5: Launching a Bastion Server
+- Creates a Bastion Server to facilitate secure SSH access to private instances within the VPC
+---

 **5.1.
 Create a Security Group to allow SSH access:**
 ```bash
 aws ec2 create-security-group \